kitnil/awesome/README.md

 - [google-music-scripts](https://github.com/thebigmunch/google-music-scripts) - A CLI utility for interacting with Google Music. https://google-music-scripts.readthedocs.io/
 - [git-archive-all](https://github.com/Kentzo/git-archive-all) - A python script wrapper for git-archive that archives a git superproject and its submodules, if it has any.
 Takes into account .gitattributes
 - [zdict](https://github.com/zdict/zdict) - The last online dictionary framework you need. (?)
-- [grow](https://github.com/grow/grow) - A fresh, declarative, file-based microsite generator for rapid, high-quality website production.
+- [grow](https://github.com/grow/grow) - A declarative website generator designed for high-quality websites, with a focus on easy maintenance and localization.
 - [rate.sx](https://github.com/chubin/rate.sx) - :moneybag: curl cryptocurrencies exchange rates
 - [gandi.cli](https://github.com/Gandi/gandi.cli) - command line interface to Gandi.net products using the public API
 - [cleo](https://github.com/sdispater/cleo) - Cleo allows you to create beautiful and testable command-line interfaces.